neptune-ai/open-solution-mapping-challenge/README.md

 * Adding component weighted by building size (smaller buildings has greater weight) to the weighted cross entropy that penalizes misclassification on pixels belonging to the small objects ([code](https://github.com/minerva-ml/open-solution-mapping-challenge/blob/master/src/models.py#L227-L371) :computer:).

 ### Weights visualization
-For both weights: the darker the higher value.
+For both weights: the darker the color the higher value.
 * distance weights: high values corresponds to pixels between buildings.
 * size weights: high values denotes small buildings (the smaller the building the darker the color).
 Note that no-building is fixed to black.

 <img src="https://gist.githubusercontent.com/jakubczakon/cac72983726a970690ba7c33708e100b/raw/1578b08c464dd3829bb3437e4534ce6d1eafc632/loss_inputs.png"></img>

 ## Training

-##### What Worked
+### What Worked
-* use pretrained models
+* Use pretrained models!
-* use multistage training
+* Our multistage training procedure:
-1. train on a 50000 subset of the dataset with `lr=0.0001` and `dice_weight=0.5`
+    1. train on a 50000 examples subset of the dataset with `lr=0.0001` and `dice_weight=0.5`
-2. train on a full dataset with `lr=0.0001` and `dice_weight=0.5`
+    1. train on a full dataset with `lr=0.0001` and `dice_weight=0.5`
-3. train with smaller `lr=0.00001` and `dice_weight=0.5`
+    1. train with smaller `lr=0.00001` and `dice_weight=0.5`
-4. increase dice weight to `dice_weight=5.0` to make results smoother
+    1. increase dice weight to `dice_weight=5.0` to make results smoother
-* multigpu training
+* Multi-GPU training
-* use very simple augmentations
+* Use very simple augmentations

-The entire configuration can be tweaked from the config file [config](https://github.com/minerva-ml/open-solution-mapping-challenge/blob/master/neptune.yaml)
+The entire configuration can be tweaked from the [config file](https://github.com/minerva-ml/open-solution-mapping-challenge/blob/master/neptune.yaml) :bookmark_tabs:.

-##### What didn't Work

-##### We could work but we didnt' try it
+### What could have worked but we haven't tried it
-* set different learning rates to different layers
+* Set different learning rates to different layers.
-* use cyclic optimizers
+* Use cyclic optimizers.
-* use warm start optimizers
+* Use warm start optimizers.

-#### Postprocessing
+## Postprocessing

-##### What Worked
+### What Worked

-* test time augmentations rotations + flips and geometric mean [code](https://github.com/minerva-ml/open-solution-mapping-challenge/blob/master/src/loaders.py#L338-L497) [config](https://github.com/minerva-ml/open-solution-mapping-challenge/blob/master/src/pipeline_config.py#L119-L125)
+* Test time augmentation (tta).
+Make predictions on image rotations (90-180-270 degrees) and flips (up-down, left-right) and take geometric mean on the predictions ([code](https://github.com/minerva-ml/open-solution-mapping-challenge/blob/master/src/loaders.py#L338-L497) :computer: and [config](https://github.com/minerva-ml/open-solution-mapping-challenge/blob/master/src/pipeline_config.py#L119-L125) :bookmark_tabs:).
-* simple morphological operations.
-In the beginning we used erosion followed by labeling and per label dilation with structure elements chosed by CV but as the models got better erosion was removed and very small dilation was the only one showing improvements [code](https://github.com/minerva-ml/open-solution-mapping-challenge/blob/master/src/postprocessing.py)
+* Simple morphological operations.
+At the beginning we used erosion followed by labeling and per label dilation with structure elements chosed by cross-validation.
+As the models got better, erosion was removed and very small dilation was the only one showing improvements ([code](https://github.com/minerva-ml/open-solution-mapping-challenge/blob/master/src/postprocessing.py) :computer:).
-* scoring objects.
+* Scoring objects.
 In the beginning we simply used score `1.0` for every object which was a huge mistake.
 Changing that to average probability over the object region improved results.
-What improved scores even more was weighing those probabilities with the object size. [code](https://github.com/minerva-ml/open-solution-mapping-challenge/blob/master/src/postprocessing.py#L173-L181)
+What improved scores even more was weighing those probabilities with the object size ([code](https://github.com/minerva-ml/open-solution-mapping-challenge/blob/master/src/postprocessing.py#L173-L181) :computer:).
-* second level model
+* Second level model.
+We tried Light-GBM and Random Forest trained on U-Net outputs and features calculated during postprocessing.

-##### What didn't Work
+### What didn't Work
-* test time augmentations colors [config](https://github.com/minerva-ml/open-solution-mapping-challenge/blob/master/src/pipeline_config.py#L122)
+* Test time augmentations by using colors ([config](https://github.com/minerva-ml/open-solution-mapping-challenge/blob/master/src/pipeline_config.py#L122) :bookmark_tabs:).
-* inference on reflection-padded images was not a way to go.
-What worked better (but not for the very best models) was replication padding where border pixel value was replicated for all the padded regions. [code](https://github.com/minerva-ml/open-solution-mapping-challenge/blob/master/src/loaders.py#L313)
+* Inference on reflection-padded images was not a way to go.
+What worked better (but not for the very best models) was replication padding where border pixel value was replicated for all the padded regions ([code](https://github.com/minerva-ml/open-solution-mapping-challenge/blob/master/src/loaders.py#L313) :computer:).
 * Conditional Random Fields.
-To be honest it was so slow that we didn't check it for the best models [code](https://github.com/minerva-ml/open-solution-mapping-challenge/blob/master/src/postprocessing.py#L128-L170)
+It was so slow that we didn't check it for the best models ([code](https://github.com/minerva-ml/open-solution-mapping-challenge/blob/master/src/postprocessing.py#L128-L170) :computer:).

-##### What could have worked but we haven't tried it
+### What could have worked but we haven't tried it
 * Ensembling
-* Recurrent Neural networks for cleanup
+* Recurrent neural networks for postprocessing (instead of our current approach)

 ## Installation
 1. clone this repository: `git clone https://github.com/minerva-ml/open-solution-mapping-challenge.git`